Thursday 16 May 2019 | 11:15-12:30 | room: Eiffel 1

 Hydropower is a mature technology, which can easily be designed, operated and maintained.
 Despite exhibiting one of the lowest electricity generation prices of all technologies, hydropower potential in many developing countries remains largely untapped.
 Small-scale power systems involving hydropower remain site specific, i.e. each development has to be designed for the specific characteristics of the chosen site.
 Small-scale hydropower systems represent a significant resource that can provide significant multi-dimensional benefits to underserved areas.

-This session aims to explore how to remove barriers and to highlight benefits of smaller-scale hydropower systems to small, under capacity grids, and how energy can be recovered from existing hydro-technical infrastructure to reduce costs and spur more rapid deployment.
-Speakers from civil society, finance, hydropower owners and developers will focus on the challenges and opportunities that exist to increase sustainable and high-impact hydropower development.
+This session aims to take stock of the opportunities and challenges facing small-scale deployment around the world.
+It will explore how to remove barriers and to highlight benefits of smaller-scale hydropower systems, especially to small, and perhaps under developed grids, with a particular focus on the solutions and partnerships that could lead to increasing sustainable and high-impact hydropower development.

 Panellists will draw upon their expertise and experience in developing hydropower and will discuss small-scale power systems from socio-political, techno-economic and environmental vantage points.